BlackHolePerturbationToolkit/GeneralRelativityTensors/Source/Documentation/English/Guides/GeneralRelativityTensors.md

       {"MultiplyTensorScalar", "Product of a Tensor and a scalar"}, {"AddTensors", "Sum of Tensors"},
       {"D","D is overloaded.
-It takes the partial derivative of a Tensor."}, {"CovariantD", "Covariant derivative of a Tensor expression"}
+It takes the partial derivative of a Tensor."}, {"CovariantD", "Covariant derivative of a Tensor expression"}, {"TensorPattern", "A Tensor with Patterns for indices for matching and replacements"}
     }
    },
    {"Title" -> "Common Tensors and functions",